 As a boy, Will lived near Waynesburg, PA; Hundred, Wetzel County, WV; and Chartiers Twp., Washington County, PA.
 By 1900, he was residing in the home of his cousin, Elizabeth (Miner) Lindley in Washington, PA and was working as a laborer in the local tin mill, and as a packer in a glass house.

-A literate and well-read man, Will was given a book in 1888 called Little Jackie, from friend Maggie Smith.
+A literate and well-read man, Will received in 1888 a book entitled Little Jackie as a gift from his friend Maggie Smith.
 It remained in his possession until his death nearly seven decades later.
-When his grandmother Elizabeth (Owen) Johnston died in 1899, he was asked by his uncle Stephen W. Johnston to serve as executor of the estate.
+When his grandmother Elizabeth (Owen) Johnston died in 1899, he was asked by his great-uncle Stephen W. Johnston to serve as executor of the estate.

-On July 3, 1900, Will went to Cambridge, OH to marry his childhood friend and sweetheart, Osta Arminta Cain (1880-1946), the daughter of James C. and Margaret Ellen (White) Cain of Hundred, Wetzel County, WV.
+On July 3, 1900, at the age of 23, Will traveled to Cambridge, Guernsey County, OH to marry his childhood friend and sweetheart, Osta Arminta Cain (1880-1946), the daughter of James C. and Margaret Ellen (White) Cain of Hundred, Wetzel County, WV.
+A copy of their marriage license is on file today in the county courthouse.
 The Miner and Cain families were close, and Osta's sister Armena married Will's brother Harry.

-Sadly, a year later, Will and Osta's unnamed infant son died in Washington.
+Sadly, a year later, in 1901, Will and Osta's unnamed infant son died in Washington.
 The baby boy was buried at Washington Cemetery.
-Osta never was able to have any other children.
+Osta never was able to have any other children after that.

 Very religious, Will was a lay minister serving the Methodist Church -- but primarily made his income as a carpenter and building contractor.
 Seen at left, he studies what appears to be a Bible and a dictionary in his home study.
 The image could well have been taken by his brother Ward, who was a professional photographer.
 (A larger version of this image was our "Photo of the Month" in February 2004.)